|Campus:||Newnham, Yorkgate, Newmarket, Vaughan, Scarborough|

 You may qualify for a Special Support Allowance to help you pay for transportation and child care costs.
 Please apply at each site.

-Your timetable may include subjects at a variety of levels determined during an entrance assessment.
+Your timetable may include courses at a variety of levels determined during an entrance assessment.
 You may need to complete specific pre–requisites for some courses.

 |EAC140||English and Communications||8|